OmarMacPherson/Playford_2024/README.md

 # Techniques Used in this Project

-This project involved a series of specialized techniques across various stages of data handling and presentation:
+This project involved a series of specialised techniques across various stages of data handling and presentation:

 ### **Data Collection:**